NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Zakurak.md

   - name: ""

   - name: "Easy to Call"
-    desc: "  A sahkil's level is considered 2 lower for the purpose of being conjured by the _Planar Binding_ ritual (and potentially other rituals, at the GM's discretion), but it is always free to attack or leave instead of negotiate unless the primary caster's check is a critical success."
+    desc: "  A sahkil's level is considered 2 lower for the purpose of being conjured by the _[[Spells/Binding Circle|Planar Binding]]_ ritual (and potentially other rituals, at the GM's discretion), but it is always free to attack or leave instead of negotiate unless the primary caster's check is a critical success."

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity]]"
-    desc: "`pf2:r`  If a Frightened creature triggers an attack of opportunity, Zakurak can make 2 claw Strikes against that creature instead of 1 Strike.\n"
+    desc: "`pf2:r`  If a [[Conditions/Frightened|Frightened]] creature triggers an attack of opportunity, Zakurak can make 2 claw Strikes against that creature instead of 1 Strike.\n\n* * *\n"

   - name: "Feed on Fear"
-    desc: "  Zakurak regains 50 Hit Points at the start of their turn as long as any Frightened creature is within 100 feet of them."
+    desc: "  Zakurak regains 50 Hit Points at the start of their turn as long as any [[Conditions/Frightened|Frightened]] creature is within 100 feet of them."

   - name: "[[Bestiary Ability Glossary/Ferocity|Ferocity]]"
     desc: "`pf2:r`  "

   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
-    desc: " (aura,emotion,fear,mental) 200 feet DC 45 Will check\n"
+    desc: " (aura,emotion,fear,mental) 200 feet DC 45 Will check\n\n* * *\n"

   - name: "Mindcrushing Aura"
     desc: " (aura,divine,emotion,fear,mental) 10 feet, 2d6 spirit damage and 4d6 mental damage DC 45 Will check save."